 Funzi Island is located off the Kenyan South Coast and has a population of about 1,500.
-The island plays host to an array of ecosystem types, including undisturbed coastal wetlands, mangrove forests, swaying palms, sandy beaches, creeks, estuary, and undisturbed lowland coastal mixed forests.
-Five sea turtle species – leatherback, loggerhead, green, hawksbill and olive ridley turtle – forage or nest on and around the island.
+The island hosts an array of ecosystems, including undisturbed coastal wetlands, mangrove forests, palms, sandy beaches, creeks, estuaries, and undisturbed lowland coastal mixed forests.
+Five sea turtle species – leatherback, loggerhead, green, hawksbill, and olive ridley – forage or nest on and around the island.
 Poaching, habitat degradation, soil erosion, destructive fishing practices, incidental capture, and development are threats to these sea turtles.

-Working with the Kenya Sea Turtle Conservation Committee (KESCOM), Seacology will fund construction of a display facility, which will also serve as an office for the Funzi Turtle Club’s activities, as well as support for community-based- sea turtle monitoring activities, nest protection and translocation, adoption of tagged nesting turtles, and turtle release programs.
-There will also be ecotourism activities including developing turtle souvenirs – earrings, doormats, and turtle models – from flip-flop sandals that wash ashore.
-Conservation activities will take place in a 15,073-acre area including both terrestrial and marine ecosystems that serve as important feeding and nesting sites of the five turtle species.
+Working with the Kenya Sea Turtle Conservation Committee, Seacology will fund construction of a facility that will serve multiple purposes.
+It will be an office for the Funzi Turtle Club, which conducts sea turtle monitoring, nest protection and translocation, adoption of tagged nesting turtles, and turtle release programs.
+Turtle souvenirs – earrings, doormats, and turtle models – from flip-flop sandals that wash ashore will be made and sold there.
+Conservation activities will take place in 15,073 acres of land and sea that are important feeding and nesting sites for turtles.